 These steps are not incompatible with policies to address the local origins of conflict.
 The best way to stop a civil war becoming internationalized is to remove potential domestic sources of violence.
 Had the Syrian government and opposition reached a settlement in 2011, when violence and outside interference remained relatively limited, the country’s descent into chaos and its pernicious international consequences could have been avoided.
 Stopping violence once it starts is never simple or straightforward, and a number of factors mean that more rather than fewer civil conflicts will become internationalized, but averting or containing this trend must be a priority.

 What is driving the internationalization of conflict?

-There is no single explanation for the growing trend of internationalisation of civil wars, but three causes stand out:
+There is no single explanation for the growing trend of internationalization of civil wars, but three causes stand out: